penchalaswamy2004/Hotel-Website-using-HTML-CSS/README.md

 # Hotel-Website-using-HTML-CSS
-A responsive Website of a Hotel made using Purely on HTML &amp; CSS, it's fully responsive, whether you open it on a phone, laptop, or a tablet.
+A responsive Website of a Hotel made using Purely on HTML & CSS.
 Link: https://condescending-chandrasekhar-f6b534.netlify.com